oxidizing/sihl/README.md

 let _ = App.(empty |> with_services services |> with_routes routes |> run)
 ```

 This code including all its dependencies compiles in 1.5 seconds on the laptop of the author.
 An incremental build takes about half a second.
 It produces an executable binary that is 33 MB in size.
-Executing `sihl.exe start` starts a web server that is instantaneously serving one route.
+Executing `sihl.exe start` sets up a webserver (which is a service) that handles one route `/page/hello/` and returns HTML containing "Hello!" in the body.

 Even though you see no type definitions, the code is fully type checked by a type checker that makes you tear up as much as it brings you joy.